UniMath/agda-unimath/src/foundation/truncations.lagda.md

 ## Idea

-We postulate the existence of truncations
+We postulate the existence of truncations.

 ## Postulates